Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

         + The rank of the current enqueuer process.
       + `Min_timestamp`: `remote<timestamp_t>`
       + `Spsc`: `spsc_t`
-        + This SPSC is shared with the dequeuer.
+        + This SPSC is synchronized with the dequeuer.
   ]

   #colbreak()